Sonoran-Software/Sonoran-Radio-Docs/tutorials/install-plugin.md

   a.
 This can be checked in `Tools -> Options -> Addons`

 ## Important Notes

+### Auto-update

+When a new update for Sonoran Radio is detected, the plugin will automatically prompt you saying that there is a new update.
+It is recommended that you install the update ASAP as it can include critical bug fixes.

 ### C++ Redistributable
 Some users may be missing a required C++ redistributable on their PC.